 My time with Mamma wouldn’t be on that day.

 Eventually, it was decided that we would be moving in to watch over Mamma.
-Watching over soon became taking care of.
+Watching over soon became caring for.
 Mamma rapidly deteriorated.
 Some days her mind devolved into a younger persona.
 She would often claim to be pregnant.

 I came home from school to find my mother in the kitchen.
 She told me Mama was up watching television, she was having a good day.